 The final 12 weeks of pregnancy are physically demanding, emotionally charged, and biologically unique.
 Standard wellness advice often falls short or is plainly wrong here.
 This protocol is designed for the third trimester, with the safety, comfort, and preparation needs of late pregnancy in mind.
 As always, run any protocol past your medical team.
-This is general guidance, not personalized care.
+This is general guidance, not personalized care, and any pregnancy with complications needs individualized support from a clinician.

 The Full Protocol